 You should now have successfully resolved inconsistent, slow or weak Wi-Fi connection to your computers.

 9 Tips on how to fix a lost Internet Connection (VIDEO)

 Boost your wireless signal with the Belkin range extender (VIDEO)

 Was this support article useful?

 Please tell us how we can make this article useful.

 Additional Support Questions?Search Again

 LIVE CHATA customer advocate will answer your questions.
-Chat is available 24 hours, 7 days a week.
 START LIVE CHAT